noobskies/file-tree-generation/README.md

 1. Right-click on any folder in VS Code's explorer
 2. Select "Generate File Tree" from the context menu
 3. Enter your desired depth level (or leave empty for unlimited depth)
+4. The extension will automatically ignore:
+   - `node_modules` directory
+   - `.git` directory
+   - Hidden files (starting with `.`)
-4. A new document will open showing your file tree structure
+5. A new document will open showing your file tree structure

 Example output:
 ```